 “Cotton’s Café is one of the other successful winners of contest,” said Gentry.
 Janet has her organic dog treats in stores like Hollywood Feed and Whole Foods.”

-Typically any idea is accepted.
+Any idea is usually accepted.
 The only true limitation is that the idea must be legal.

 “We pretty much take everything,” said Gentry.
 “We have taken apps, dog biscuits, clothing labels, and even breast pumps.
 There is not a set-in-stone rule for what qualifies as a good idea.”

-Many students create ideas for the contest, but other students use the contest as a way to kick start ideas they are already working on.
+Many students create ideas for the contest, but other students use the contest as a way to kickstart ideas they are already working on.
 Pontus Anderson, CEO of Myra Mirrors, and his business team have been working on their company for over a year, and they hope to launch their product in the near future.
-The contest prize money would be a large help in getting the company off the ground.
+The contest prize money would help get the company off the ground.

-Sophomore, Tori Servais of Castle Rock, Colorado, was just one of many students who entered the Gillespie Business Plan Competition this year.
+Sophomore Tori Servais, of Castle Rock, Colorado, entered the Gillespie Business Plan Competition this year.

 “I entered the contest to gain a better understanding of how to create a business plan and how to pitch a business idea,” said Servais.
 “I hoped to gain some insight on how to build a business from the ground up.”